 Great News: The Volkswagen ID.
 Buzz Is Coming to the US!

-For fans of the classic Volkswagen Microbus, this is a time to rejoice since Volkswagen has confirmed the all-new and all-electric ID.
+For fans of the classic Volkswagen Microbus, this is a time to rejoice since Volkswagen has confirmed the all-electric ID.
 Buzz will be coming to our shores.
 First revealed last year, when VW started talking about their new electric van, they made it very clear that it was only being planned for a European release.
 While this was disappointing, we were honestly skeptical about how long that would last because of how much excitement there was for this new model, and it looks like we’ll be getting our wish.
 If this enthusiasm makes you wonder, “Is there a Volkswagen dealership near me?” then look no further than Eastside VW.
 We’ve been as eager as anyone else, probably more than some, as we’ve watched the details of this new model emerge.

 Recently, Volkswagen not only revealed a lot more information about the ID.
-Buzz, but also announced that due to the interest being shown here in the US, it would see an American release.
+Buzz but has also announced that due to the interest being shown here in the US, it would see an American release.
 That’s the good news.
 The bad news is that we will have to wait longer than the European market to finally get a chance to drive this new beauty.
 Patience is a virtue (at least that’s what we’re told), so we’ll have to wait for the US release of the VW ID.
-Buzz sometime in 2024.
+Buzz till sometime in 2024.
 Until then, however, we can look at the details that Volkswagen has announced for this impressive new model and get a taste of what we’ll eventually get to enjoy.

 European Model Details